This post contains affiliate links. Please see our disclosure policy.

 Ingredients for the burger on a light background.

-• Seasoning—My rule of thumb for salting ground meat is 1 teaspoon per pound of ground meat.
-I also like to add onion powder and my homemade Italian seasoning to enhance the flavors in the patties.
+• Seasoning—My rule of thumb for salting ground meat is 1 teaspoon per pound.
+I also like to add onion powder and my homemade Italian seasoning to enhance the patties’ flavor.

 Mixing bowl with ingredients for turkey burger patty in it.

-Step 2.
 Place the ground turkey into a large mixing bowl.
-Add all of the patty ingredients into the bowl and, with clean hands, gently blend everything until the mixture is cohesive.
+Add all the patty ingredients to the bowl and, with clean hands, gently blend them until the mixture is cohesive.

 Formed uncooked patties, with a divot in the middle of each, on baking sheet.

-Step 5.
-Preheat the grill to around 450º F and grease it with some olive oil.
+Preheat the grill to around 450°F and grease it with olive oil.
 Transfer the patties to the grill, cover, and cook for 4-5 minutes.
-Flip the burgers and cook them for another 4-5 minutes or until they reach an internal temperature of 160-165º F.
+Flip the burgers and cook for another 4-5 minutes, or until they reach an internal temperature of 160-165°F, as measured with a meat thermometer.

 Burgers served on a serving board.